National Collegiate Hockey Conference: Future members

+Championships, Frozen Fours, and NCAA Tournament Appearances

-Champions
+Conference Champions

-(*) = Both the 2020 NCHC and NCAA Tournaments were cancelled due to the COVID-19 pandemic.
+(*) Both teams tied in total points resulting in co-champions.

+Penrose Cup

-The Penrose Cup is a trophy that has been awarded to the NCHC's regular-season champion since the conference's beginning in 2013.
-The award is named in honor of Julie and Spencer Penrose who created the El Pomar Foundation that played a major role in the establishment of the NCHC.
+The Penrose Cup trophy has been awarded to the NCHC's regular-season champion since the conference's inaugural season in 2013-14.
+The award honors Julie and Spencer Penrose, who created the El Pomar Foundation that played a major role in the establishment of the NCHC.